 This document is intended as a general guide.
 Each ATM owner/operator will undoubtedly have unique needs.
-The EMV Migration Forum therefore encourages each ATM owner/operator to work closely with their vendors, processors, and payment network representatives to ensure a smooth transition to EMV.
+The EMV Migration Forum therefore encourages each ATM owner/operator to work closely with their vendors, processors, and representatives of affiliated payment networks to ensure a smooth transition to EMV.